 Of the different forecasting approaches given in the preceding section, only DMA and DMS allow for different forecasting models at different times.
 Accordingly, in this section we present results only for these two approaches.
 Given the huge number of models we cannot possibly present empirical results for every model.
 Instead we summarize results in two different ways.
-We begin with figures which illustrate that, although we have 8 factor blocks which could potentially be selected, most of the time the weights used in DMA almost exclusively come from much more parsimonious with only a few of these blocks.
+We begin with figures which illustrate that, although we have 8 factor blocks which could potentially be selected, most of the time the best model used by DMS is much more parsimonious with only a few of these blocks.
 Formally, if we let $Size_k$ be the number of blocks of factors in model k, then can be interpreted as the expected or average number of blocks of factors used by DMA at time t.
-Figures 1 and 2 plots $E\left(Size{t}\right)$ for our six empirical exercises (i.e. two forecast variables and three forecast horizons).
+Figures 1 and 2 plots $E(Size_t)$ for our six empirical exercises (i.e. two forecast variables and three forecast horizons).